The Definitive Guide to Sightseeing

 On the Richard the Lionheart route, the castle is now a ruin and is used in the summer months for period events and medieval festivals.
 At 10 pm on selected days, costumed volunteers will take you for an atmospheric nocturnal walk.

 A beautiful French garden located in the village of St-Laurent-sur-Gorre near Limoges.
-This 8000m garden has been developed over the last 30 years and if you speak French then you can discuss the plants with Liliane herself.
+This 8,000 m² garden has been developed over the last 30 years, and if you speak French, you can discuss the plants with Liliane herself.

-This chateau is surrounded by 38.5 hectares of ground around which you can take a 3-mile walk and take in the lovely forest scenery.
+This chateau is surrounded by 38.5 hectares of land, around which you can take a 3-mile walk and enjoy the lovely forest scenery.
 This includes a waterfall and ‘Jardin des Sens’.
 In the chateau, you can visit the stables and a small chapel.

-A pretty walled town with a large 13th-century Chateau which now houses a modern art museum.
+A pretty walled town with a large 13th-century Chateau, which now houses a modern art museum.
 The church St-Sauveur is famous for its octagonal-shaped spire.
-The town itself was apparently hit by a meteor some 214 million years ago, although little evidence remains today, except for a museum dedicated to this phenomenon.
+The town itself was hit by a meteor some 214 million years ago, although little evidence remains today, except for a museum dedicated to this phenomenon.
 A visit to the cemetery will reveal the tomb of Leonce Chabernaud, a wholesale wine merchant who died in 1953.
-He designed his own tomb in the shape of a giant wine barrel that shocked both the clergy and the press at the time.
+He designed his tomb in the shape of a giant wine barrel, which shocked both the clergy and the press at the time.

 A relaxing town situated on the banks of the rivers Vienne and Glane, each spanned by a lovely 13th-century bridge.
-The church is one of the largest and oldest in the region and the Saint Amand Abbey is open in the summer.
-Famed for glove making a guided tour from the tourist information centre picks up a glove factory visit and the other sites to see.
-Those with a sweet tooth make like to try Le Gateau Arena (Almond cake), a chocolate-coated prune, soaked in liqueur and filled with nougat called Le Cyrano and Le Bourgou a cake filled with chestnuts and honey.
+The church is one of the largest and oldest in the region, and the Saint Amand Abbey is open in the summer.
+Famed for glove making, a guided tour from the tourist information centre includes a visit to a glove factory and the other sites to see.
+Those with a sweet tooth like to try Le Gateau Arena (Almond cake), a chocolate-coated prune soaked in liqueur and filled with nougat, called Le Cyrano.
+Additionally, there is Le Bourgou, a cake filled with chestnuts and honey.
 Just outside the village lies Site Corot, a beautiful mill beside a river, and the hut where the 19th-century artist painted.

 This fortress is one of the most beautiful ruins in France.
-Take a guided tour during July and August otherwise, there is a trail in the surrounding forest that gives you information about the area.
+Take a guided tour during July and August; otherwise, a trail in the surrounding forest provides information about the area.
 Or you can discover Chalucet through a group riddle on your smartphone.

-This beautiful castle surrounded by lavender, oak and chestnut trees has been the home of the Bonneval family for over 1000 years.
+This beautiful castle, surrounded by lavender, oak and chestnut trees, has been the home of the Bonneval family for over 1000 years.
 Take a timed afternoon guided tour and discover the chateau’s fascinating history.
-In the grounds is a visually very interesting chapel.
+In the grounds is a visually fascinating chapel.

 15. Saint Leonard de Noblat (1 hr 12mins /68.9km)

 A charming medieval town and one of the oldest in Nouvelle Aquitaine.
-The beautiful church is well worth a visit and houses a lock of St Leonard’s hair which you can touch if you want to get married that year!
-Find here a museum dedicated to the 18th-century chemist, Guy-Lussac who developed a gas chemistry law.
-Look out for shops selling marzipan for which it is famous.
+The beautiful church is well worth a visit and houses a lock of St Leonard’s hair, which you can touch if you want to get married that year!
+Here is a museum dedicated to the 18th-century chemist Joseph-Louis Gay-Lussac, who developed a gas law in chemistry.
+Look out for shops selling marzipan, for which it is famous.

 16. Moulin de Got (1hr 13mins/69km)